JoeThorntonLab/RH-RE_scanning/notebooks/genotype_phenotype_distributions/genotype_phenotype_distributions.md

 classified as functional vs. nonfunctional.
 The vertical dashed line shows the fluorescence of the reference variant.

+Let’s look at the number of variants classified as functional on each ancestral background.

 ``` r
 # print number of variants (protein:RE) classified as functional on each
 # background